 To celebrate the 20 remarkable years, MKWC will be releasing a further 10 Bongos into the Sanctuary in April 2024.
 It's an emotional event releasing these animals into the semi wild area ultimately preparing them for life in the wild.
 Read more on the first Bongo release of 2022 here.

 Later on in the year in September, the Conservancy will be calling upon all hikers, trekkers and mountain enthusiasts to take part in the 3rd Annual Trek for Bongos, summiting Mount Kenya, to fundraise for the reforestation of the mountain habitat, the natural home of the Mountain Bongo.
-If interested in participating in the Trek for the Bongo, do get in touch with us by filling out the Contact Us Form.
+If interested in participating in the Trek for the Bongo, sign up Here.